Children's Swimming Lesson Program

 Question: What if my child cries or is afraid?

 Answer: Overcoming fear is part of swim lessons.
-Our swim instruction staff and pool managers are knowledgeable, enthusiastic and very kid-friendly.
+Our swim instruction staff and pool managers are knowledgeable and enthusiastic.
 If you need help encouraging your child into the pool ask our staff for assistance.
 Instructors will encourage your child to join the class in a manor that’s responsive to his/her needs.
 Sometimes tears can have their root not in fear but in separation anxiety.
 This is part of the learning process as well.
 If you feel your child may be experience separation anxiety rather than fear of the water it is best to keep your distance during the lesson.
 Removing yourself from the child’s sight during the lesson may be required in certain situations.
 In such cases, the child will usually calm down when the parent is out of view and be able to focus and rely on the teacher for instruction and help.

 Question: What if my child is sick?